What do all the different nib sizes mean?

 - Italic (eg IF, IM, IB, 1.1mm, 1.5mm etc).
 A nib ground so that the tip is flat instead of rounded and often an untipped steel nib.
 Designed to give extreme line variation between wide down-strokes and narrow side-strokes in the manner of a calligraphy pen.
 Usually specified in terms of width (in mm).
-Most factory-produced italic nibs are actually stub- or cursive-italics meaning the corners of the nib are rounded so allow continuous writing unlike a proper calligraphy nib that requires much greater care.
+Most factory-produced italic nibs are actually cursive-italics or stubs (see below) meaning the corners of the nib are rounded so allow continuous writing unlike a proper calligraphy nib that requires much greater care.
 Common designations are: MI or IM (medium italic), 1.1mm, 1.5i etc.

 - Stub or ST. These can be thought of as a more rounded, gentler version of an italic nib such that good line variation is produced.
 These nibs usually have tipping.
 Like italic nibs, these are usually specified in terms of width (in mm) but can be simply labelled S or ST. Less demanding in terms of angle to the page than an italic or stub-italic nib.
 Often labelled S or ST.

 - NP (needlepoint).
 A very small point to give an extremely fine line.
 Sometimes referred to as XXF or EEF (extra-extra-fine).
 Usually only available on Japanese pens (see below).